Scale Setting and Strong Coupling Determination in the Gradient Flow Scheme for 2+1 Flavor Lattice QCD: Gradient flow scales in physical units

 \section{Gradient flow scales in physical units}

-In order to obtain the values of the gradient flow scales in physical units one calculates the dimensionless product of these scales and some physical energy scales, like the meson decay constants or mass differences of different quarkonium states at different lattice spacing and extrapolates these to the continuum limit.
-Using the values of these quantities from experiments one finally gets the gradient flow scale in physical units.
-Below we will discuss the determination of the gradient flow scales from meson decay constant and bottomonium splitting.
+To determine the gradient flow scales in physical units, one computes the dimensionless products of these scales with suitable physical quantities such as hadron masses, quarkonium mass splittings, or meson decay constants at several lattice spacings, and extrapolates these products to the continuum limit.
+Using the experimentally measured values of the corresponding physical quantities, the gradient flow scales can then be expressed in physical units.
+In the following, we discuss their determination using bottomonium mass splittings, pseudo-scalar meson decay constants, and the $\phi$-meson mass.